 The People Team can assist with employment cost estimations.
+Any cost associated with an estimate will be charged to the business area undertaking the International Work.

 3. Resourcing

 The selection of a candidate for International Work should take into consideration: